grigor-gatchev/Does-Llama-3.1-7b-react-to-emotions/README.md

 #### Prepare hardware

-    sudo echo 1 > /sys/devices/system/cpu/intel_pstate/no_turbo  # Intel; the AMD analog is /sys/devices/system/cpu/cpufreq/boost
+    echo 1 > sudo tee /sys/devices/system/cpu/intel_pstate/no_turbo  # Intel; the AMD analog is /sys/devices/system/cpu/cpufreq/boost

     sudo cpupower frequency-set -g performance

-    sudo cpupower frequency-set -f # if the platform needs it
+    sudo cpupower frequency-set -f 2400MHz # if the platform needs it, replace 2400MHz with your frequency; if not, rely on the performance governor instead

 #### Start the model